morganeTC/M1CourseENSPatternMatching/hands-on/Exercice2.md

 >How many matches do you have with the original sequences ?
 How many with the random sequences ?
 >How confident are you when looking again at your original results ?
 Do you think all the matches are correct predictions ?

+:warning: The **control** shows that a high number of predictions are actually **false positives** !
+Keep in mind that spurious matches are expected to be found in any sequences, just by chance.